try-fcp/k8s-lessons/docs/04-pod-exec.md

-# Exec and run Pod command
+# Exec and run commands

-`kubectl exec` allows you to execute a command in a container.
-Try to exec 'nslookup' command in busybox container:
+`kubectl exec` executes a given command in a container.
+For example, we can run nslookup on Google in our busybox container:

 ```
 kubectl exec -ti busybox -- nslookup google.com